Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Note: One of the packages, `pipewire` to be exact, is required for wayland since by itself wayland does NOT allow screen capture for programs, and the `alsa-ucm-conf` package is needed for basic non configurable GoXLR support.

-Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack pulsemixer qpwgraph sof-firmware wireplumber` to install all the packages needed for a working audio setup.
+Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack pulsemixer qpwgraph wireplumber` to install all the packages needed for a working audio setup.

 ## 24. Gstreamer Full Support.
 (Optional)